-On 25 June 2009 the High Court approved the transfer, under Part VII of the Financial Services and Markets Act 2000, of all the 1992 and prior years' non-life Lloyd's liabilities of the open and closed year Names to Equitas Insurance Limited, a wholly owned subsidiary of Equitas Holdings Limited formed for that purpose.
+The business of Equitas Holdings Limited ("the Company") and its subsidiaries as listed in Note 21 ("the Group") is to run-off the 1992 and prior years' non-life Lloyd's liabilities reinsured in 1996 which were transferred from the Names to the Group in 2009.
+The High Court approved the transfer, under Part VII of the Financial Services and Markets Act 2000, of all the 1992 and prior years' non-life Lloyd's liabilities of the open and closed year Names to Equitas Insurance Limited, a wholly owned subsidiary of Equitas Holdings Limited formed for that purpose.
 The transfer took effect on 30 June 2009 and means that Names are no longer liable under English and EEA law for any future claims by policyholders on their 1992 and prior business.
-As part of Phase 2 of the reinsurance agreement completed on 30 March 2007 with National Indemnity Company ("National Indemnity"), a member of the Berkshire Hathaway group of insurance companies, Equitas Holdings Limited ("the Company") and its subsidiaries ("the Group") purchased an additional \$1.3 billion of reinsurance cover for a premium of £40 million.
+As part of Phase 2 of the reinsurance agreement completed on 30 March 2007 with National Indemnity Company ("National Indemnity"), a member of the Berkshire Hathaway group of insurance companies, the Company purchased an additional \$1.3 billion of reinsurance cover for a premium of £40 million.
 A review of the development of the transaction with National Indemnity is set out below.